sapporo-wes/yevis-cli/README.md

 not a dynamic executable
 ```

-Build binary using shared object:
+Build binary using native builder:

 ```bash
 $ cargo build --release